 In Portugal, over 160,000 people don’t have a shower in their homes, and over 50,000 people don’t have running water and access to basic sanitation.
 This project was created to help people in need to have a home that offers comfort and basic amenities.
 You will be taking part in various volunteer construction projects and volunteer building projects.

-Volunteers join a local charity dedicated to improving living conditions for thousands of people who live below the poverty in Lisbon.
+Volunteers join a local charity dedicated to improving living conditions for thousands of people who live below the poverty line in Lisbon.
 Many of these people are unemployed or elderly, and financially unable to maintain their homes.
 Under the guidance of an expert builder and decorator, volunteers help to renovate and rejuvenate homes that have fallen into disrepair.
 So far, over 1,200 people have benefited from this programme, and the plan is to help many more.

 Working with a team of international and local volunteers, you will head to people’s homes that need some form of renovation.
 Problems can include structural issues, lack of basic amenities, poor access to light and ventilation or hygiene issues.
 The homes are assessed by the project staff before volunteers start work, and volunteers are always trained and guided by an expert builder and decorator.